SASE: What is it, why now, and is it right for you?

 Migrating to SD-WAN has become a critical endeavor for enterprises across the globe, and SASE provides the ideal path to a successful implementation.

-SASE employs a flexible, cloud-based firewall that protects users and computing resources located at the network’s edge.
+SASE employs a flexible, cloud-based firewall that protects users and computing resources at the network’s edge.
 It offers secure web gateways to protect companies from the threat of harmful outside resources.
 It also implements zero-trust network access, which bases security on identity rather than aspects like an IP address.

 Altogether, by leveraging SASE, organizations ensure branch offices can take advantage of ongoing digital innovation efforts and improved security features as they scale.